getsmarter/moodle-api/README.md

 - Add additional protocols
 - Make cassettes easily rerunnable - will require a parser for the response to remove dynamic data or a funky regex in the specs.
+- Moodle web services require you to know how the Moodle API expects params.
+They are pretty messy.
+It would be nice to leverage hashes and arrays and then parse them to into what moodle expects.

 ## Warning